keybittech/awayto-v2/app/landing/content/docs/guides/api_options.md

 ### [API Options](#api-options)

 All API definitions conform to the same structure so they can eventually be merged together during compilation.
 This dictates the top-level structure of the definition, which is rigid but useful.
-The attribute `opts` allows for optional configuration, extending the system as needed.
-For most endpoints it will be defined as an empty object.
+The attribute `opts` allows for optional configuration, extending endpoint definitions as needed.
+For most endpoints `opts` will be defined as an empty object.
 Currently supported options are as follows:

 ```typescript
 export type ApiOptions = {